What is exObjects?

 Escher embroidered cushion cover.

-Escher-like embroidery in wool created by Jean Boyle
+Weaving by Jean Boyle

-The object can serve as a nexus of the emotional interactions that bind us to people and the environment, restoring stories seemingly long-dissolved by time.
+This object can serve as a nexus of the emotional interactions that bind us to people and the environment, restoring stories seemingly long-dissolved by time.

 Intangibles arising from objects can re-establish a sense of possibility, of interaction, with people and places whose roles in our world have otherwise ended.